-Below are some of the notable victories that Consumer Action Law Group has achieved.
+Below are some of the notable court cases and victories that Consumer Action Law Group has achieved.
 Through mortgage litigation, and under the recently enacted Homeowners Bill of Rights for California, we have successfully helped our clients save their homes.
-Our team of dedicated foreclosure attorneys strategically use the law to support our clients, and help them keep their homes out of foreclosure.
+Our team of dedicated foreclosure attorneys strategically uses the law to support our clients and help them keep their homes out of foreclosure.

 This represents a small number of the many cases that Consumer Action Law Group has won for clients.
 Want to know if we’ve sued your lender?
 Call us today.